FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 The address of origin can be checked by replacing ```add``` with ```show```.

 Now, we can push any commits to the GitHub repo by configuring the upstream/remote server using ```-u```.
 The upstream server is where we are pushing to (in this case 'origin'), and which branch we are using (in this case, 'master').
-Subsequent push and pull commands can then be simplified as git now knows the default branch to upload and modify through using ```-u```.
+Subsequent push and pull commands can then be simplified as git now knows the default branch to upload and modify by using ```-u```.
 ```
 git push -u origin master
 ```